More than 46,000 people have already voted in the area

-More than 400,000 registered voters between Sarasota and Charlotte counties have yet to vote in the upcoming presidential preference primary, set for March 17.
+More than 400,000 registered voters between Sarasota and Charlotte counties have yet to vote in the upcoming primary.

-Early voting has begun in Charlotte County and begins today in Sarasota County, meaning those who are registered as a Democrat or Republican can begin casting votes.
+The number of Democratic presidential candidates has reduced to a fraction of what it once was, with primaries nationwide revealing two front runners.

+However, Florida's presidential preference primary is still on the horizon, giving residents some time to cast their vote.

+Even though some voters may have voted for a candidate that has dropped out, they can't change their votes.

-The three remaining Democrat candidates are former Vice President Joe Biden, Sen. Bernie Sanders (I-VT) and Rep. Tulsi Gabbard (D-HI), however many more are listed on the ballot, since the list was locked in weeks ago.
+The three remaining Democrat candidates are former vice president Joe Biden, Sen. Bernie Sanders (I-VT) and Rep. Tulsi Gabbard (D-HI).

 Charlotte County